mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 Update
 ~~~~~~

-Because of the way we stored seismic data in MsPASS (see figure above)
+Because of the way seismic data is stored in MsPASS (see figure above)
 the concept of an update makes sense only for Metadata.
+If the sample data are modified, the assumption is the result
+would be saved as a new instance, not updated.
+That constraint is
+necessary for a long list of reasons.
+In addition, the concept of an
-The update concept makes no sense for ProcessingHistory and error log data.
+update makes no sense for ProcessingHistory and error log data.
 Hence, the history and elog collections, that hold that data, should never
 be updated.
 No MsPASS supported algorithms will do that, but we
 emphasize that constraint because you as the owner of the dataset could
 (incorrectly) modify history or elog with calls to MongoDB's api.

-As noted elsewhere Metadata loaded with data objects in MsPASS can come
+Metadata contained in a data objects in MsPASS can come
-from one of two places:  (1) attributes loaded directly with the atomic data from
+from three places:  (1) attributes loaded directly with the atomic data from
-the unique document in a wf collection with which that data is associated,
+the unique document in a wf collection with which that data is originated,
-and (2) "normalized" data loaded through a cross reference ID from one of the
+(2) "normalized" data loaded through a cross reference ID from one of the
-standardized collection in MsPASS (currently :code:`site`, :code:`channel`, and :code:`source`).
+standardized collection in MsPASS (currently :code:`site`, :code:`channel`, and :code:`source`)
+and (3) new attributes created during processing.
 In a waveform processing job (i.e. python driver script) the metadata
 extracted from normalized collections should be treated as immutable.
 In fact, when schema validation tests are enabled for save operations